Iraq’s KRG calls for efforts to stop YPG from exploiting foreign aid

-Masrour Barzani, prime minister of the Kurdistan Region of Iraq, on Monday, called for renewed efforts to stop the YPG, the PKK's Syrian offshoot, exploiting foreign aid.
+The prime minister of Kurdistan Regional Government (KRG), Masrour Barzani, on Monday called for renewed efforts to stop the PKK's Syrian offshoot, the YPG, from exploiting foreign aid.

 In a phone call with U.S. Syria envoy Joel Rayburn, the two discussed the complex situation in Syria.

-“The Prime Minister called for renewed efforts to remove Syrian Democratic Forces (SDF) from PKK control and stop the group from exploiting foreign aid,” the prime minister’s office said in a written statement, referring to the YPG-dominated group in Syria that receives military aid from the U.S.
+"The Prime Minister called for renewed efforts to free the SDF from PKK control and stop the group from exploiting foreign aid," the prime minister's office said in a written statement, referring to the YPG-dominated group in Syria that receives military aid from the U.S.

 Barzani also strongly condemned the PKK's deadly attack on Peshmerga forces in Iraq's Duhok province on Sunday.
 He highlighted that three security personnel have now been killed by the PKK in recent months.
 The prime minister added that PKK’s behavior, including efforts to exploit peaceful protests, threatens regional stability.